amit-timalsina/Machine-learning-engineering-roadmap/README.md

 - 🎥 Introduction to Python (Basic): https://www.youtube.com/playlist?list=PL98qAXLA6afuh50qD2MdAj3ofYjZR_Phn/

 Object oriented programming is really important for machine learning especially when you start working on pytorch and transformer based architecture.
-But no worries this 🎥 (Object oriented programming (OOP))[https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc] python course by RealPython has got you covered.
+But no worries this 🎥 (Object oriented programming (OOP))[https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc] course on YouTube has got you covered.

 🔗 Below are additional resources just in case above are not up to your taste: